 Top 10 Ways to Support Your Partner With Bipolar Disorder

-If your spouse or loved one has recently been diagnosed with bipolar disorder, you may be wondering what exactly to expect and how to best show your support.
-HealthCentral's Expert Patient G.J.
-Gregory shares his tips for helping a loved one cope.
+If your spouse or loved one has recently been diagnosed with bipolar disorder, you may be wondering what to expect and how to best show your support.
+Here are suggestions for helping them cope with the disorder.

 If you can make your partner or loved one feel good about him or herself, their treatment will be much easier.
 So will both of your lives.

 Remind your partner to take their pills.
 Don't count on them to stick faithfully to their medication regimen, as they may slip from time to time.
 If they are seeing a psychiatrist or counselor, it could be helpful to join him or her for a session.
 At minimum, if you have questions or concerns, write them down so your partner can take them to doctor appointments.

 Some everyday tasks are difficult for people with bipolar disorder to handle.
 For example, bill paying can be stressful, creating anger and frustration.
 Try to be understanding and help your partner.